marco-willi/camera-trap-classifier/README.md

 <img src="https://github.com/marco-willi/camera-trap-classifier/blob/deploy_models/documentation/figures/server_config.png"/>

-*Overview of the AWS setup we have used*
+*Overview of the AWS setup we used*

 ## Testing the Code